Ageless wonder Phil Mickelson wins PGA to be oldest major champ

 “He’s been on tour as long as I’ve been alive,” Jon Rahm said.
 “For him to keep that willingness to play and compete and practice, it’s truly admirable.”

-Brooks Koepka and Louis Oosthuizen had their chances, but only briefly.
-Koepka was 4 over on the par 5s when the game was still on and closed with a 74.
+Koepka and Oosthuizen had their chances, but only briefly.
+Koepka was 4 over on the three par 5s he faced when the game was still on and closed with a 74.
 Oosthuizen hit into the water as he was trying to make a final run and shot 73.

+“Phil played great,” Koepka said.
+“It’s pretty cool to see, but a bit disappointed in myself.”

+Koepka also got lost in the chaos and said it was the most his right knee, on which he had ligament surgery two months ago, hurt all day.

 Mickelson finished at 6-under 282

 The victory came one week after Mickelson accepted a special exemption into the U.S. Open because at No. 115 in the world and winless the last two years, he no longer was exempt from qualifying.
-He had not finished in the top 20 in his last 17 tournaments over nearly nine months.
-He worried that he was no longer able to keep his focus over 18 holes.
+As recently as a month ago, he was concerned that he could not keep his focus for 18 holes and kept throwing away shots that set him back.

-And then he beat the strongest field of the year — 99 of the top 100 players — and made it look easy.
+And then he beat the strongest field of the year — 99 of the top 100 players — and made it look easy at times.

 The PGA Championship had the largest and loudest crowd since the return from the COVID-19 pandemic -- the PGA of America said it limited tickets to 10,000, and it seemed like twice that many -- and it clear what they wanted to see.